Izzybelle/Capstone-Project/README.md

-# General Assembly Capstone Project: NLP and Classification.
+# General Assembly Capstone Project: NLP and Binary Classification of Yelp business reviews
 Predicting if a Yelp Business Review is useful or not.

 This repository contains the documentation and code for my Capstone project on Yelp business reviews.
 This is split into 4 parts: